 A Port of Entry (POE) is a place where a foreign national can legally enter Canada.
 These include border crossings by car, landing in a Canadian airport, and arriving at a port by ship.
 If you are seeking entry to Canada in the near future and are unable to wait for your Temporary Resident Permit (TRP) application to be processed at the Consulate, you may apply for a TRP by the border agent at the port of entry.

 The advantage of applying at a port of entry, as mentioned above, is the fact that the application will be processed immediately.
 However, there is never a guarantee that an application will be approved, regardless of the circumstances regarding the criminal inadmissibility.
 Therefore, receiving a denial at the port of entry will require you return home immediately, risking losing any travel deposits or missing important meetings.
-Furthermore, if you are travelling with others and must stop and present your TRP application, it may cause delays and raise questions from your fellow travellers as to why you are being stopped.
+Furthermore, if you are travelling with others and must stop and present your TRP application, it may cause delays and raise questions from your fellow travelers as to why you are being stopped.
 As criminal histories are sensitive matters, this has the potential to be uncomfortable or embarrassing.

-If you must apply at the port of entry, the likelihood of success of an application varies depending on the nature of the port and the presence of fellow travellers.
+If you must apply at the port of entry, the likelihood of success of an application varies depending on the nature of the port and the presence of fellow travelers.
 For example, if visiting for personal reasons it may be beneficial to travel with young children or elderly relatives.
-This is by virtue of the decreased probability of the traveller posing a risk to Canadian society under the circumstances.
+This is by virtue of the decreased probability of the traveler posing a risk to Canadian society under the circumstances.
 Also of consideration is the increased level of inconvenience caused by refusing an entire party’s entrance, which would require the entire group to return to their country of origin.

 The below information summarizes the advantages and disadvantages of applying for a TRP on the grounds of criminal inadmissibility at the three different ports of entry: